 There are over 150 universities and colleges in the UK and choosing the right one for you can be tricky.
 After all, your choice will signal the success of not just your grades but also the next few years of your life, so it’s important to make your selection carefully.

 Here we help explain some key factors for you to take into account when choosing where you’d like to study.
 You may not be able to tick every box, but the more the better.

-Do all the research you can and then try and visit on an open day.
+Do all the research you can to help you try and choose a university, then try and make sure you visit on an open day.
 Once you have made your choice you can relax, knowing you did all the research and everything necessary to go to the higher education institute of your choice!